Maxim-Mazurok/google-api-typings-generator/gapi.client.versionhistory-v1/readme.md

-After that you can use Version History API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use versionhistory.googleapis.com API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript